-These are two of the generalized epilepsies and are believed to be genetic in origin.
+These are two generalized epilepsies and are believed to be genetic in origin.

 Both are accompanied by characteristic EEG changes, ‘spike waves’ in the tracing that occur approximately three times per second.

-Approximately 70 to 80 percent control attacks to treatment, which can generally be discontinued in later adolescence without recurrence of attacks.
+Approximately 70 to 80 percent control attacks to treatment, which can generally be discontinued in later adolescence without recurrence of seizures.

 Some children will develop other types of generalized seizures.
-They generally have normal intelligence.
+They generally have average intelligence.

 Juvenile myoclonic epilepsy